ep2k2/immersive/README.md

 :white_flower: https://genai.cloudprojectbootcamp.com/ :white_flower:

-日常のスケッチ-EXP (Nichijou no Sketch-EXP) is an experiment into a immersive Japanese language learning activity that creates interactive visual conversations to help users practice Japanese in context.
-The application generates manga-style panels with dialogue bubbles, allowing users to engage in natural Japanese conversations while practicing a user supplied vocabulary.
+日常のスケッチ-EXP (Sketches of Everyday Life-EXP) is an experiment into a immersive Japanese language learning activity that creates an interactive visual conversation to help users practice Japanese in context.
+The application generates everyday 'vignettes' using manga-style panels with dialogue bubbles, allowing users to engage in natural Japanese conversations while practicing a user supplied vocabulary.

 # This is a personal experiment as part of Bootcamp activity (see above) - for more details see
 - IMMERSIVE_SPEC.MD